DeaconDesperado/flask_mab/README.rst

 The next step is to create a bandit for each experiment we want to test.

-There are several different bandit implemenations included, but for the purposes of this example we'll be using an :mod:`flask_mab.bandits.EpsilonGreedyBandit`, an algorithm which aggressively assigns the present winner according to a fixed constant value, `epsilon`
+There are several different bandit implemenations included, but for the purposes of this example we'll be using an bandits.EpsilonGreedyBandit, an algorithm which aggressively assigns the present winner according to a fixed constant value, epsilon

 Expanding upon our previous example, here are our bandits alongside our storage engine::